How to do Your Household Chores Fast Without Going Crazy – Cleaning Tips

 - Make bed (2 minutes)

-- Job of the day:(10 minutes) See below to find your job of the day or write out your own jobs according to what you need clean in your house.
+- The job of the day:(10 minutes) See below to find your job of the day or write out your own jobs according to what you need clean in your house.

 Total Time: 20 minutes (Use that extra five minutes to organize)